zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

 ### 10. Additional steps

-You can implement more advanced features and functionalities in a broadcast.
+You can implement more advanced features and functionalities in the live interactive streaming.

 <details>
 	<summary><font color="#3ab7f8">Mute the local audio</font></summary>